rsksmart/devportal-1.0/content/rsk-devportal/rif/rollup/glossary.md

    <td>on-chain Data Availability

    </td>
-   <td>RThe process whereby, after off-chain transaction processing, a cryptographic proof (zkRollup) summarizing all transaction data is committed to the Rootstock blockchain.
+   <td>The process whereby, after off-chain transaction processing, a cryptographic proof (zkRollup) summarizing all transaction data is committed to the Rootstock blockchain.
 This includes a cryptographic hash representing state changes without detailing the transactions themselves, ensuring data availability and verifiability.

    </td>
   </tr>